pfvernon2/OSCine/README.md

 ## Usage

 Usage is intended to be as straightforward as possible assuming familiarity with OSC and its terminology.
-The representative examples below should you get started.
+The representative examples below, and included test suite, should hopefully get you started.
 Further information and details can be found as *Swift Documentation Comments* in the code itself.

 ### Client